You're looking for a job in financial planning, and let's face it: it can be a tough search. Career paths for financial advisors are limited.

 Finding a Job in Financial Planning After Graduation

 If you're a student, you now have more opportunities to get on the right career track as early as possible with the rise of financial planning degree programs at various universities.
 You can take action before you even graduate to set yourself up for success later on down the road.
-(You can download a free guide, 8 Critical Steps to Take Before Graduating, for tips on what you can do as a student, right now.)

 The first big step to finding a job in financial planning for students?
 Internships.
 Seek out internships from a variety of financial planning firms, and try to work with as many firms as possible.
 From wirehouses to fee-only RIAs, you'll not only gain valuable work experience but you'll also learn more about what you want from your career.